The Perseid meteor shower peaks this week. How you can see one of the best meteor showers of the year

 • Avoid artificial light as much as possible when viewing the shower

-• Use a torch with a red filter (to preserve your night vision) to find your way.
+• Use a torch with a red filter (to preserve your night vision) to find your way

-• Let your eyes adapt to the darkness for 30-40 minutes and you’ll see much fainter meteors
+• Let your eyes adapt to the darkness for 30-40 minutes and you’ll see much more

-• Wrap up warm with good thermals and a warm, waterproof coat.
+• Wrap up warm with good thermals and a warm, waterproof coat

-• Keep your feet warm: cold can creep up through the ground even on a warm summer night
+• Keep your feet warm: cold can creep up through the ground even on a summer night

 • A garden lounger or other astronomy chair is a great viewing platform